by Stan Pottinger

 Finally, I retained a nationally known firm to conduct facial recognition of any videotapes or screenshots that were produced.
 Kessler’s phony “facial recognition technology,” which he attempted to convince us was legitimate, was not.
 I learned enough about facial recognition technically to know that his was fake.

 By the time I reached my final effort to induce Kessler to produce the servers—he said they were in Boston ready immediately to be delivered in New York—there were many parties, including lawyers, aware and ready to help.
-(A partner in Florida was deliberately walled off from this work.)
+(A partner of min in Florida was deliberately walled off from this work.)

 This process of forensic validation, had the servers existed and come through, involved a small army of people examining the evidence and preparing its use in various realms.
 It’s hard to imagine this many lawyers, clients, government prosecutors, the FBI, the press, nationally known IT experts and facial recognition technicians waiting to receive the evidence and still imagine that, had it been delivered to the IT company as promised (not delivered, it should be noted, to me), its contents could have been secretly manipulated in an improper way.
 The Times’ implication here is fantasy.

 While neither I nor any colleague of mine ever contacted any of the men Kessler said were portrayed in the photos, the New York Times actually did.
-As they themselves describe in the piece, New York Times reporters showed two photographs of females apparently being sexually assaulted to a man who formerly represented Epstein. and who has been openly accused of assault, and asked the man if the one in the photographs was himself.
+As they themselves describe in the piece, Times reporters showed two photographs of females apparently being sexually assaulted to a man who formerly represented Epstein and who has been openly accused of assault, and asked the man if the one in the photographs was himself.
 The Times described him as dismissing the photos with a joke about how one does not do such things [i.e. sexually assault a woman] with one’s glasses on.
 In the midst of all this jocularity, not a single word was written by the Times about these victims or their humiliation and exposure.
 The Times also described a conversation they monitored between this man and Kessler as sounding “rehearsed,” and yet they published the conversation nevertheless.
 An astute reader would understand the Times to be implying that Kessler was a set-up working with this accused lawyer.
 One is hard pressed here, too, to find any other reputable news organization behaving this way.

 Here is the bottom line: